The UK Stewardship Code (the “Code”)

 AVI Ltd’s UK Stewardship Policy

-The Firm is predominantly an owner-managed business and employs a total of 13 staff, including 1 non-executive director.
+The Firm is predominantly an owner-managed business and employs a total of 13 staff, and has 3 non-executive directors.

 We have prepared a Stewardship Policy in accordance with the provisions of The UK Stewardship Code (the “Code”), the main provisions of which are summarised below.